University of Minnesota Administrative Policy

 9. Statement on extra credit.
 If an instructor wishes to offer what is commonly known as extra credit opportunities for students in a class to allow them to improve their grade, those opportunities must be announced and made available to all students.
 (This provision does not address the option of increasing the number of credits a student may earn for the course.)

-10. Policy for making up missed exams and grading late work, consistent with Administrative Policy: Makeup Work for Legitimate Absences.
+10. Policy for making up missed exams and grading late work, consistent with Administrative Policy: Excused Absences and Makeup Work.

 11. The date, time and place of the final examination if one is scheduled.
 Instructors who schedule final exams that are longer than two hours must provide alternative testing times for students who have other final exams scheduled during that time (see Administrative Policy: Scheduling Examinations, Final Examinations, and Study Days).